-As of the record date, 2,537,693,776 shares of Merck common stock were issued and outstanding.
+As of the record date, 2,533,028,189 shares of Merck common stock were issued and outstanding.
 Each share of common stock is entitled to one vote per share.
-A majority of the outstanding shares present at the Annual Meeting or represented by proxy constitutes a quorum for the transaction of business at the Annual Meeting.
+A majority of the outstanding shares present at the 2024 Annual Meeting or represented by proxy constitutes a quorum for the transaction of business at the 2024 Annual Meeting.
 If you submit a properly executed proxy, then you will be considered part of the quorum.

-How do I attend the Annual Meeting?
+How do I attend the 2024 Annual Meeting?

-The Annual Meeting will be held in a solely virtual format, and all shareholders as of the record date, March 24, 2023, as well as quests are invited to attend.
-To attend the Annual Meeting, visit the online meeting platform at:
+The 2024 Annual Meeting will be held in a solely virtual format, and all shareholders as of the record date, April 1, 2024, as well as guests are invited to attend.
+To attend the 2024 Annual Meeting, visit the online meeting platform at:

-www.virtualshareholdermeeting.com/MRK2023.
+www.virtualshareholdermeeting.com/MRK2024.

-Access to the meeting platform will begin at 8:45 a.m. on May 23, 2023 (Eastern Time).
+Access to the meeting platform will begin at 8:45 a.m. on May 28, 2024 (Eastern Time).

-If you are a shareholder as of the record date, March 24, 2023, you will be able to participate in the meeting by voting your shares and asking questions through the online meeting platform.
-To do so, enter the 16-digit control number included on your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials when you visit the online meeting platform listed above.
-Guests may also access the Annual Meeting but may do so solely in listen-only mode.
+If you are a shareholder as of the record date, April 1, 2024, you will be able to participate in the meeting by voting your shares and asking questions through the online meeting platform.
+To do so, visit the online meeting platform listed above and enter the 16-digit control number included on your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials.
+Guests may also access the 2024 Annual Meeting but may do so solely in listen-only mode.
 No control number is required for guests.